Ac6Embedded/vscode-zephyr-workbench/README.md

 More information about [Debugging on VSCODE](https://code.visualstudio.com/docs/editor/debugging)

 ### Install Debug tools
-Only OpenOCD and STM32CubeProgrammer are currently supported
+OpenOCD and STM32CubeProgrammer installers are provided.
 1. Click on the "Install Debug tools" menu
 2. The list of supported is displayed here
 3. Click on the "Install" icon to install the tools